Electrification: Incandescent light bulbs

 Various forms of incandescent light bulbs had numerous inventors; however, the most successful early bulbs were those that used a carbon filament sealed in a high vacuum.
 These were invented by Joseph Swan in 1878 in Britain and by Thomas Edison in 1879 in the US.
-Edison’s lamp was more successful than Swan’s because Edison used a thinner filament, giving it higher resistance and thus conducting much less current.
+Edison's lamp was more successful than Swan's because Edison used a thinner filament, giving it higher resistance and thus conducting much less current.
 Edison began commercial production of carbon filament bulbs in 1880.
 Swan's light began commercial production in 1881.

 Swan's house, in Low Fell, Gateshead, was the world's first to have working light bulbs installed.
 The Lit & Phil Library in Newcastle, was the first public room lit by electric light, and the Savoy Theatre was the first public building in the world lit entirely by electricity.

 Central power stations and isolated systems

-The first central station providing public power is believed to be one at Godalming, Surrey, U.K. autumn 1881.
+The first central station providing public power is believed to be one at Godalming, Surrey, UK, in autumn 1881.
 The system was proposed after the town failed to reach an agreement on the rate charged by the gas company, so the town council decided to use electricity.
 The system lit up arc lamps on the main streets and incandescent lamps on a few side streets with hydroelectric power.
 By 1882 between 8 and 10 households were connected, with a total of 57 lights.
-The system was not a commercial success and the town reverted to gas.
+The system was not a commercial success, and the town reverted to gas.

 The first large scale central distribution supply plant was opened at Holborn Viaduct in London in 1882.
 Equipped with 1000 incandescent lightbulbs that replaced the older gas lighting, the station lit up Holborn Circus including the offices of the General Post Office and the famous City Temple church.
 The supply was a direct current at 110 V; due to power loss in the copper wires, this amounted to 100 V for the customer.

 Within weeks, a parliamentary committee recommended passage of the landmark 1882 Electric Lighting Act, which allowed the licensing of persons, companies or local authorities to supply electricity for any public or private purposes.

 The first large scale central power station in America was Edison's Pearl Street Station in New York, which began operating in September 1882.
 The station had six 200 horsepower Edison dynamos, each powered by a separate steam engine.
 It was located in a business and commercial district and supplied 110 volt direct current to 85 customers with 400 lamps.
 By 1884 Pearl Street was supplying 508 customers with 10,164 lamps.

 By the mid-1880s, other electric companies were establishing central power stations and distributing electricity, including Crompton & Co. and the Swan Electric Light Company in the UK, Thomson-Houston Electric Company and Westinghouse in the US and Siemens in Germany.
 By 1890 there were 1000 central stations in operation.
 The 1902 census listed 3,620 central stations.
 By 1925 half of power was provided by central stations.